 We may collect the following types of personal data about you:

-- your name, and contact information such as home and term-time address, email address and telephone number, as well as your date of birth, gender, marital status, passport number, country of domicile, nationality, immigration and visa information, an emergency contact, your photo, bank information, your accommodation type; whether you are a care leaver, whether any of your parents went to university (the final two are optional and are asked for statistical purposes only).
+- your name, and contact information such as home and term-time address, email address and telephone number, as well as your date of birth, gender, marital status, passport number, country of domicile, nationality, immigration and visa information, an emergency contact, your photo, bank information, your accommodation type; whether you are a care leaver, whether any of your parents went to university, any personal data needed to prove eligibility such as for loans, bursaries or DfE related activities.
 N.B.
-It is your responsibility to ensure that the emergency contact is happy for you to provide us with their contact details.
+It is the student’s responsibility to ensure that their emergency contact has consented to be their emergency contact i.e. for us to have their personal data.
+It is usually only a name or relationship e.g. mum / dad / partner and phone number.

 - if you explicitly consent to tell us the information, we hold information about your race or ethnic origin; religion or similar beliefs; health / disability information, sexual orientation, whether you have the same gender as you were assigned at birth.
 This type of personal data is called ‘special category personal data’.
 We use this information to plan for and provide help or reasonable adjustments, plan our courses and site facilities, ensure equal opportunities and for reporting and monitoring purposes.
 The University will make sure that access to, and the sharing of, your special category personal data are controlled very carefully.